Don't let hurricane outages take you down with EcoFlow power stations, bundles, more from $219 (Up to $2,799 off)

-EcoFlow has a short-term home backup sale that is running through July 31 and taking up to $2,799 off power stations, backup power bundles, and accessories.
+EcoFlow has an ongoing home backup sale that has been extended through August 15, taking up to $2,799 off power stations, backup power bundles, and accessories – with three upcoming flash sales for extra savings opportunities too (more below).
 One of the notable inclusions to this sale is the DELTA Pro 3 Portable Power Station bundled alongside a 400W solar panel for $3,449 shipped.
 Launching with a $4,898 price tag back in June, we saw its first collection of discounts include this same combo at a higher $3,699 rate.
 Today it comes in at a greater 30% markdown that saves you $1,449 and carves out a new all-time low going forward.
 The power station alone can still be secured at its initial $500 launch discount, bringing costs down to $3,199, after using the on-page coupon/promo code at checkout – with plenty of other discounted bundle options available depending on what kind of backup power solution you need.
 Head below for more.

 Arriving with an impressive 4,096Wh capacity (which can be expanded all the way to 48,000Wh with additional equipment), the DELTA Pro 3 pumps out 4,000W of power output – also able to expand further up to 12,000W when three of these power station units are connected together.
 This new model has been given a far more versatile variety of self-charging possibilities – seven solo-source options and 18 combination charging options.
 A standard wall outlet will fill 80% of its battery in just 50 minutes, with others at differing speeds for solar charging (max 2,600W input), EV, automotive cigarette outlets, dual PV charging, and much more.